dxsc795/G-sharp-programming-language/README.md

 1. `Shape` - Draw a shape.
 2. `Color` - Set the color.

-Audio Keywords
-1. `Beat` - Generate a beat.
-2. `Melody` - Generate a melody.

 Security Keywords
 1. `Encrypt` - Encrypt data.
 2. `Decrypt` - Decrypt data.

-Gaming Keywords
-1. `Game` - Create a new game.
-2. `Score` - Add points to the score.

 Miscellaneous Keywords
 1. `Gesture` - Perform a gesture.